getodk/docs/odk1-src/form-logic.rst

 - a form is opened
 - the value of any question in the form changes
 - a repeat group is added or deleted
-- a form is finalized
+- a form is saved or finalized

-A common misconception is that expressions are only evaluated when a question that uses it is displayed.
+A common misconception is that expressions are only evaluated when a question that uses it is reached.
 This faulty mental model leads form designers to include functions such as :tc:`random()` or :tc:`now()` and to expect them to be evaluated exactly once.
-In fact, they will be re-evaluated over and over again until the form is finalized.
-For example, the following calculate will keep track of the last time the form was finalized:
+In fact, they will be re-evaluated over and over again until the form is finalized for the last time.
+For example, the following calculate will keep track of the last time the form was saved:

 .. csv-table:: survey
   :header: type, name, label, calculation

-  calculate, now, , now()
+  calculate, datetime_last_saved, , now()

-The :tc:`once()` function inhibits redundant evaluation by only evaluating the expression passed into it if the node has no value.
-That means the expression will be evaluated once either on form load or when any values the expression depends on are set.
+The :tc:`once()` function prevents multiple evaluation by only evaluating the expression passed into it if the node has no value.
+That means the expression will be evaluated once either on form open or when any values the expression depends on are set.

 Every call on :tc:`now()` in the form will have the same value unless the :tc:`once()` function is used.
 For example, the following calculate will keep track of the first time the form was opened:

 .. csv-table:: survey
   :header: type, name, label, calculation

-  calculate, now, , once(now())
+  calculate, datetime_first_opened, , once(now())

 The following calculate will keep track of the first time the enumerator set a value for the :th:`age` question: